Skip to content

 Start with the biggest categories: large videos, offline downloads, duplicate photos, and Messages attachments.
 Those usually create the fastest results because they remove large files first.

-Can I free up iPhone storage without deleting apps?
+How can I free up space on iPhone without deleting apps?

-Yes.
-Many people can recover plenty of space by cleaning photos, videos, Messages attachments, and downloads first.
-If you still need room, offloading apps is less disruptive than deleting them outright.
+Free up photos, videos, Messages attachments, and offline downloads first.
+Many people recover enough space from those categories without deleting apps.
+If you still need room, offloading rarely used apps is usually less disruptive than full deletion.

 Does deleting photos immediately free space?